Former Nigerian President Shehu Shagari dies at 93

 Shagari had an ambivalent relationship with the military, which initially favored his ascension to power but held him in solitary confinement for three years after toppling his government.

-After military ruler Olusegun Obasanjo lifted the ban on political activity in Africa's most populous country in 1978, Shagari beat regional political veterans in a hotly contested election the next year.
+After military ruler Olusegun Obasanjo lifted the ban on political activity in Africa's most populous nation in 1978, Shagari beat regional political veterans in a hotly contested election the next year.
 The polls followed 13 years of military rule by four different men.

 At his swearing-in ceremony, Shagari said the military had "succeeded in large measure in unifying us."